 Real time speech to text serves many people that have reduced hearing abilities and who are deaf.
 If a person is deaf plus does not understand English, he or she may be able to attend a court or quasi court event if assisted by a foreign-language CART operator.
 Do these angels exist?

 Yes, they do!
-I once came across a customer that had become completely deaf at an adult age and English was not the customer's native language.
-While working with a great team I researched and/or tested various options such as Dragon text-to Speech software, mask microphones, court interpreters and court reporter teams, and more.
+I once came across a consumer that became completely deaf at an adult age and English was not the consumer's native language.
+While working with a great team I researched and tested various options including Dragon-text-to-Speech software, mask microphones, and court interpreter/court reporter teams.
 Finally, there was light at the end of the language access tunnel… a company that offered foreign-language CART services.
-This consists of a high-level bilingual transcriber or captioner that listens to the foreign language and transcribes, in real-time, all that is heard in that same foreign language for the deaf non-English speaker to read on a computer screen.
+It consisted of high-level bilingual transcribers or captioners that listen to the foreign language and transcribe, in real-time, all that is heard in that same foreign language for the deaf non-English speaker to read on a computer screen.
 Foreign language CART operators work on-site or remotely.
 When working remotely, the most safe and reliable method is to use a voice connection such as a land-line telephone, cellphone, or digital telephone to send the voice to the operator and then the real-time text is transmitted by the operator back over the internet using an online application.

 Currently, the majority of the foreign language CART operators are for Spanish.
-A professional or team of professional English-Spanish interpreters is still required in order to interpreter everything from English into Spanish.
+A professional or team of professional English-Spanish interpreters is still required to interpreter everything from English into Spanish.

 CART professionals have qualifications for added expertise (speed and accuracy) as compared to court reporters and other stenographers.
 Some people use CART as the short form of Computer Assisted Real-time Transcription.
 The service is identical.
 In other countries, CART may be referred to as Palantype, Velotype, STTR (speech to text reporting).